trphume/seatlect-services/database/README.md

 - **placement** - Array of placement document objects
 - **menu** -Array of menu document objects
 - **menu_item** - Array of menu_item document
+- **policy** - Array of policy document

-Note that placement and menu are **templates** which is used during the **creation of reservation document**.
+Note that placement, menu and policy are **templates** which is used during the **creation of reservation document**.
 Templates are used as a base for information to be contained in a reservation.
 They can then be **modified** before finalization of a reservation object creation.

 #### `placement`